sconover/rules_multi_tsc/README.md

 Provides a single key rule, `tsc`, which allows a typescript project to be split into small libraries, and for those libraries to be independently compiled.

 In contrast to [rules_typescript](https://github.com/bazelbuild/rules_typescript), it depends on a few core bazel rules and has no other dependencies.
-You plug in your own nodejs executable and tsc implementation.
+You plug in your own nodejs executable, tsc implementation, and tsconfig.json.

 Comes with bonus rules for creating and minifying js bundles, from the results of tsc compilation.